Searching for the best things to do in Bratislava?

 Located in Bratislava’s Main Square is Maximillian’s Fountain.

-It is a very popular meeting place for tourists and locals alike.
+It is a popular meeting place for tourists and locals alike.

 To this day it still has many traditions attached to it!